Starbucks Barista

 Thanks a bunch :)

-Asked by Ellie about 12 years ago
+Asked by Ellie over 12 years ago

 Please read the above questions.
 If Starbucks can hire under 16 in your state, then they might do so howerver that is entirely up to the individual store manager and many high school students have less availability than older workers.